Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift

 \end{definition}

 The reason why we need both $g_{\alpha}$ and $\tilde{g}_{\alpha}$ is that we can obtain a "nicer" evolution of $f(t)$ projected into $V^{(m)}$ in terms of the matrix $C$ with the first ones.
-Instead, the functions $\tilde{g}_{\alpha}$ can be used for the equivalence of norms by Plancherel's equality in the Hilbert space $\mathcal{H}$.
+Instead, the functions $\tilde{g}_{\alpha}$ can be used \bea{to express} the equivalence of norms by Plancherel's equality in the Hilbert space $\mathcal{H}$.